qintarra/C-Sharp/README.md

 Task_20 Classes creating (with methods and constructors).
 Task_21 "Guess the number" game.
 Task_22 Write a method that detects whether a string is a palindrome.
+Task_23 Create an algorithm that reverses each word in a sentence.